Historic Downtown

 Use Aviles Street

 The inn sits on America's oldest street.
-Step outside for portrait variety—the cobblestones and historic buildings are stunning backdrops.
+Step outside for portrait variety—the cobblestones and heritage buildings are stunning backdrops.

 Afternoon Ceremonies

 The walled courtyard is protected from harsh sun.
-Late afternoon provides warm, flattering light perfect for ceremonies and portraits.
+Late afternoon provides warm, flattering light perfect for vows and portraits.